TECHNICAL DOCUMENT

 We can’t be precise to the second — but two things are locked in by design:

-One — the gap only ever runs late, never early.
-We would rather be “a touch late” than “a touch early.”
-In other words: we will never block a child before their time is actually up.
+One — the design makes the gap fall late rather than early.
+We’d rather be “a touch late” than gamble on “probably up by now.”
 If there’s a stretch we couldn’t see clearly, we treat it as if it didn’t happen, rather than guessing a bigger number and cutting the child off too soon.
-Being wrongly told “my time isn’t even up yet and I got shut off” feels unfair to a kid, and we don’t want that to happen.
+Being wrongly told “my time isn’t even up yet and I got shut off” feels unfair to a kid.

-Two — once the limit is reached, the gentle stop will always come.
+Two — as long as monitoring is running, hitting the limit brings the stop.
 We’ll own being a few minutes late.
 What we won’t own is “failing to stop when it should.”
-Once we’ve confirmed the child has used up the time you set, the system-level gentle stop will appear — it won’t get “skipped” just because the phone is saving power.
-Stopping steadily when it’s time to stop is the whole reason this app exists.
+Once we’ve confirmed the child has used up the time you set, the gentle stop appears — it doesn’t get skipped just because the phone is saving power.

 We wrote this boundary into our Terms